Skip to content

 System Design is structured as six groupings.
 Read top-to-bottom for a guided walk, or jump to whichever answers your current question.

-• Foundations — Architecture (single-library, three-context, Clean-Architecture-per-context), Contract Surfaces (the three categorical inter-context surfaces, including events as substrate transport), Access Control, Security Boundaries, Data Retention, Observability Principles.
+• Foundations — Architecture (single-library, three-context, Clean-Architecture-per-context), Decision Execution (the five-phase breakdown of every /decide invocation), Contract Surfaces (the categorical inter-context surfaces, including events as substrate transport), Access Control, Security Boundaries, Data Retention, Observability Principles.

 • Agents — Agent Architecture, the memory model (Memory System + Agent Memory Primitives), Tool Invocation, Chat Privacy, plus the harness substrate that supports agent reasoning (Embeddings, the LLM Platform).

-• Operations — the operator’s cross-context staff surface: Operations Agent, world-model authoring, source-material distillation, version publication, release notes.
+• Operations — the operator’s cross-context staff surface: world-model authoring, source-material distillation, version publication, release notes.
 Operates on both worlds-context and platform-context concerns.

 • Topology — Frontend Architecture and the Infrastructure substrate (hosting, deployment topology, CD pipeline).